 The hair transplant recovery timeline after a Micro FUE procedure consists of several stages.
 In the first 48 to 72 hours, patients experience mild redness, scabbing, and slight swelling around the forehead and donor area.

 From weeks 3 to 8, shock loss happens, where transplanted hairs temporarily shed as follicles enter the resting phase.
-The donor area usually heals completely by this time, with minimal signs of surgery.
+The donor area heals completely by this time, with minimal signs of surgery.

 What Activities Should I Avoid Immediately After a Micro FUE Hair Transplant?